xtensor-stack/xtensor/docs/source/view.rst

     // => a(1, 0, 1) = 1

-Dynamic views
+Strided views
 -------------

-While the ``xt::view`` is a compile-time static expression, xtensor also contains a dynamic view in ``xstrided_view.hpp``.
-The dynamic view and the slice vector allow to dynamically push_back slices, so when the dimension is unknown at compile time, the slice vector can be built dynamically at runtime.
+While the ``xt::view`` is a compile-time static expression, xtensor also contains a dynamic strided view in ``xstrided_view.hpp``.
+The strided view and the slice vector allow to dynamically push_back slices, so when the dimension is unknown at compile time, the slice vector can be built dynamically at runtime.
 Note that the slice vector is actually a type-alias for a ``std::vector`` of a ``variant`` for all the slice types.
 All the same slices as in xview can be used.

 .. code::